mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-2.md

 }
 ```

 It's a good ol' shift to the right!
-That is: an operation that takes a binary number, and shifts it to the right a specific amount of places, specified by the `auxint` argument (the constant integer we see in square brackets).
+That is: An operation that takes a binary number, and shifts it to the right a specific number of places, specified by the `auxint` argument (the constant integer we see in square brackets).
 If shifting to the left was the same as multiplying by a power of two, shifting a number to the right `n` places means halving it `n` times, which is equal to dividing it between `2^n`.

 We have all the ingredients now:

--   `MOVXstore` stores the contents from the second argument into the first one, with the amount of bytes moved depending on the prefix `X`
+-   `MOVXstore` stores the contents from the second argument into the first one, with the number of bytes moved depending on the prefix `X`.
--   `SHRQconst` shifts the number in its only argument a number of places specified by the auxiliary argument, the number in square brackets
+-   `SHRQconst` shifts the number in its only argument a number of places specified by the auxiliary argument, the number in square brackets.

 Let's see the lines again, one by one.
 The first one was: